ahzamir/Space-Travelers-Hub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Space Travelers Hub

+> The Space Travelers' Hub consists of Rockets, Missions, and the My Profile section.
+We worked with the real-live data from the SpaceX API in this project.
+And build a web application for a company that provides commercial and scientific space travel services.
+The application allows users to book rockets and join selected space missions.

 ## Built With

+- HTML5
+- CSS3
+- JavaScript
-- Major languages
+- React-Redux
-- Frameworks
+- Webpack
-- Technologies used
+- Jest

 ## Live Demo (if available) 💻